 Which treatment types are available?

-Our new, modern veterinary center in Mesa, AZ (map) is designed to provide professional rehabilitation therapy, specific to your pet’s needs.
+Our new, modern veterinary centers in Mesa and North Valley are designed to provide professional rehabilitation therapy, specific to your pet’s needs.
 We currently offer the following therapies:

 Use of underwater treadmill and swim exercises to increase mobility and flexibility without the pressure of full body weight